 Highlights of the Node-RED

 - It is an interactive visual tool that lets developers wire the different components of their IoT systems.

-- Node-RED offers a convenient and rich dashboard with powerful methods to manage these flows.
+- Node-RED offers a convenient and rich dashboard with powerful flow management methods.

 - You can get your hands on the powerful command-line tool Node generator that utilizes Node-RED node modules from several sources.

-- You can deploy your flows to runtime directly via a single mouse click with this productivity-increasing tool.
+- With this productivity-increasing tool, you can directly deploy your flows to runtime via a single mouse click.

 This is one of the best data analytics iot software you can use in your next IoT project.
 Developed by General Electric, Predix offers a convenient and easy solution for collecting and assessing your IoT data and helps predict essential steps for maximizing the real potential of your IoT system.
 It provides a cloud-based PaaS (platform as a service) to make asset performance management (APM) a breeze.

 - Predix helps you connect your IoT machines, data, and analytics to assess your business potential effectively.

 - This IoT tool helps you limit risk, append control, and enhance your IoT ecosystem’s visibility.

 - The data management and analytics tool provided with Predix is potent and helps businesses determine how their IoT will gain more traction.

 - It offers a cross-platform mobile SDK for better accessibility to your next-generation IoT projects.